pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 }
 ```

-> **Experience Sharing**: `errors.Join` (Go 1.20+) merges multiple errors, making batch processing and logging easier.
+> **Experience Sharing**: `errors.Join` (Go 1.20+) merges multiple errors, making batch processing and log tracing easier.

 #### Details: Advanced Usage of errors.Join

 - `errors.Join(nil, nil)` returns `nil`, no extra checks needed.
-- Supports recursive expansion of nested error lists for batch validation and centralized handling.
+- Can recursively expand nested error lists for batch validation and centralized handling.
-- Can be combined with `errors.Is`/`errors.As` for precise error type location.
+- Can be combined with `errors.Is`/`errors.As` for precise error type matching.

 **Example:**